 Another important aspect of the estate planning process is the desire and ability to engage in charitable planning.
 Often, members of the LGBTQ community prefer to leave a portion of their assets to support charitable endeavors, including those that specifically support and protect vulnerable members of the community.
 Working with your advisors can help you identify potential charitable goals and resources.

 Essential to any estate plan discussion involves a careful review of how your assets are titled, including the beneficiary designations currently in effect for your retirement accounts and life insurance policies.
 These are considered non-probate property and are not controlled by your Last Will and Testament.
 All of these financial pieces need to be reviewed and considered when putting a plan in place, and whenever a major life change has occurred.

-Estate planning with LGBTQ issues should be done with the careful guidance of an experienced LGBTQ estate planning attorney who is also intimately familiar with the needs of the community.
 A comprehensive estate plan is the best way to prepare for any eventuality.
 Contact the attorneys at Frame & Frame to explore your options and schedule a private consultation.
-We have been providing legal guidance to families in our community for over 65 years.
+We have been providing legal guidance to families in our community for over 70 years.